matthew-ia/cayo/README.md

 For all options, read the [Configuration Reference](docs/config-reference.md).

 ### Plugins & Preprocessors
-You can extend Cayo with Vite plugins (and Rollup plugins), or Svelte preprocessors, by configuring respective options in the Cayo config.
+You can extend Cayo with Vite plugins, Rollup plugins, and Svelte preprocessors, by configuring respective options in the Cayo config.

 By default, Cayo already internally uses a few plugins & preprocessors:
 - Svelte Preprocessors